samikachai/asam-osi-converter/README.md

 ## What is this extension about?

-The goal is to have an extension which visualises data following the standard of the [ASAM Open Simulation Interface (ASAM OSI)](https://www.asam.net/standards/detail/osi/) using the native 3D panel of Lichtblick.
+A converter extension which visualizes data following the standard of the [ASAM Open Simulation Interface (ASAM OSI)](https://www.asam.net/standards/detail/osi/) using the native 3D panel of Lichtblick.

 ## Getting started